What Causes Low Iron?

 Phytates in grains inhibit the absorption of iron.
 So do tannins in caffeine beverages and oxalates in some veggies.
 Calcium can also pose a problem and shouldn’t be supplemented in any case.
 Vitamin C increases the availability of iron as does alcohol and hydrochloric acid.
 Too much beta carotene consumption can lead to iron overload which we’ll discuss next.

 Some people store iron aggressively due to a genetic abnormality.
 Hemochromatosis is associated with several conditions including liver disease, metabolic syndrome, dementia, Parkinson’s and infertility.
 Treatment for this can include a prescription phlebotomy or blood donation.
 Lactoferrin is a protein used to remove iron from the tissues of the body naturally.
 Those with this condition need to monitor levels and be cautious with foods high in iron.

 Even mild iron overload can be dangerous.
 High iron levels are associated with insulin sensitivity and increased risk of mortality due to several causes.
 In functional or preventative medicine we test several markers including ferritin, transferrin saturation, TIBC and UIBC (total and unsaturated iron binding capacity).

-To understand functional markers better I’ll illustrate the how the levels are different.
-For ferritin, the Iron Disorders institute suggests a range between 25 to 75 whereas in conventional medicine normal can go much higher and significantly lower.
-Checking iron and applying the functional ranges can help maintain optimal health and catch imbalance before it becomes disease.
+To understand functional markers better I’ll illustrate how the levels are different.
+For ferritin, the Iron Disorders Institute suggests a range between 25 to 75 whereas in conventional medicine normal can go much higher and significantly lower.
+Checking iron and applying the functional ranges can help maintain optimal health and catch imbalance before it becomes a disease.